Remi-Coulom/joedb/doc/source/intro.rst

   faster.
 Joedb also comes with a text format that can be easily read or modified by humans, if necessary.
-- Unlike Protocol Buffers or FlatBuffers, joedb works like a database: it can incrementally update data stored on disk in a crash-safe way, and has a network protocol to handle :doc:`concurrent connections <concurrency>` of multiple clients to a database server.
+- Unlike Protocol Buffers or FlatBuffers, joedb works like a database: it can incrementally update data stored on disk in a crash-safe way, and can handle :doc:`concurrent connections <concurrency>` of multiple clients to a single database.
 - Since a joedb file is append-only, its crash-safe operation does not require flushing data to disk as frequently as typical relational databases, which can make it an order of magnitude faster (see :doc:`checkpoints` for details